haraldng/omnipaxos/docs/omnipaxos/features.md

 - `macros` - Macros for convenience, e.g., deriving blanket implementations for OmniPaxos traits.

 ## `omnipaxos_storage` feature flags
-- `persistent_storage` - RocksDB-backed storage implementation for OmniPaxos state.
-Allows for recovery even if all nodes in a cluster fail.
+- `persistent_storage` - a persistent storage implementation using RocksDB.

 Configure the features in your `Cargo.toml` file.